numericalEFT/FeynmanDiagram.jl/README.md

 ```

 ### Computational Graph visualization
-#### Tree-type visualization using ETE
+#### Tree-type visualization using ETE3
-To visualize tree-type structures of the self-energy in the Parquet example, install the [ete3](http://etetoolkit.org/) Python package, a powerful toolkit for tree visualizations.
+To visualize tree-type structures of the self-energy in the Parquet example, install the [ETE3](http://etetoolkit.org/) Python package, a powerful toolkit for tree visualizations.

 Execute the following command in Julia for tree-type visualization of the self-energy generated in the above `Parquet` example:
 ```julia
 julia> plot_tree(sigmadf.diagram, depth = 3)
 ```
-For installation instructions on using ete3 with [PyCall.jl](https://github.com/JuliaPy/PyCall.jl), please refer to the PyCall.jl documentation on how to configure and use external Python packages within Julia.
+For installation instructions on using ETE3 with [PyCall.jl](https://github.com/JuliaPy/PyCall.jl), please refer to the PyCall.jl documentation on how to configure and use external Python packages within Julia.

 #### Graph visualization using DOT
 The Back-End's `Compilers` module includes functionality to translate computational graphs into .dot files, which can be visualized using the `dot` command from Graphviz software.
 Below is an example code snippet that illustrates how to visualize the computational graph of the self-energy from the previously mentioned `Parquet` example.